whimc/Barrelbot/readme.md

 ## Puzzle Wand
 Command: `/loot give @s loot whimc:edit_wand`

-*if the @s gives a selector not allowed error, replace it with your username*
+*note: if the @s gives a "selector not allowed" error, replace it with your username*

 The wand allows you to tinker with the features of a puzzle.
 Simply **right click** while holding the wand to scan for an editable feature.
 If an editable feature is found, it will bring up an editing menu.
 To exit this menu, press the left shift button or **crouch**.
 You need to be out of interaction range with objects that you can open or press.